glucee/bno055_platformio/README.md

 1. You could connect BNO055 to the MCU according to [this website](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/overview)

 2. You need to install [platformio](https://platformio.org/) before using the code.
-However, it is easier to change the code to compatiable with Arduino IDE
+However, it is easier to change the code to compatiable with Arduino IDE.

+Remeber it will automatically download the Adafruit_BNO055 lib into the .piolibdeps/Adafruit BNO055_ID506

 3. You can use:
 ```